 ‘… but scavenging is not the life for you.
 The eagles perhaps, but not you.’

-The Vultress gives something of a smile – as close to a smile as a turkey vulture can manage – and sends, ‘I do indeed know, just like you do yourself.’
+The Vultress gives something of a smile – as close to a smile as a turkey vulture can manage – and sends, ‘I do indeed know.
+Just like you do yourself.’

-Lord Hilaetos watches The Vultress shrink into the velvet scarlet skyscape until she’s no more than a winged dot.
+Lord Hilaetos watches The Vultress shrink into the velvet scarlet skyscape until she’s no more than a wing’ed dot.
 After a moment of catching obnoxious glances from the vultures in the surrounding trees, he rolls his eyes and leaps, taking off for The Basin.
 As he does, two well-fed hawks top out over the dam and land for a quick rest before making their stealthy return trip.

-In the Northern Leg, masses of vultures and gulls alike lift in clouds from the shores and the trees.
+Across the Northern Leg, masses of vultures and gulls alike lift in clouds from the shores and the trees.

-The witch doctor is awoken by the distant scream of a pair eagles.
+The witch doctor is woken by the distant scream of a pair eagles.
 An osprey’s shriek follows this scream, but ‘tis not a shriek of war.
 Discerning the purpose of the shriek will have to wait, though; the time for Lúaloch to rise is not yet upon Monksville.
-Bright golden rays still ignite the floor of his hollow, but the owl is not a meek homemaker – this hollow has levels, and Lúaloch sleeps soundly in his raised nest at the top where darkness encroaches even on the brightest of summer days.
-Still… perhaps he should rise.
+Bright golden rays still ignite the floor of his hollow, but the owl is not a meek homemaker – this tree hollow has levels, and Lúaloch sleeps soundly in his raised nest at the top where darkness encroaches even on the brightest of summer days.
+Still… perhaps he should up and rise.
 He’s to attend a meeting with royalty, after all.

 The osprey flaps his wings once, and swiftly at that, as if to wave the bald eagle off.
 Lysandra shoots Hilaetos a sour look for this, but sends nothing.